luigiselmi/mahoutrecommender/README.md

       ]
     }

-In order to update the recommendations when a new signal file is available you can send the following request to the recommender
+In order to update the recommendations when a new signal file is available in the signal folder you can send the following request to the recommender

     $ curl 'http://localhost:8100/refresh'